bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 **Heap** is the "main" memory section, where all the objects, including primitives and references defined in the objects are stored.
 It is shared among the threads.

-Memory allocation is a deep topic, so this is an overly simplified explanation of the two main memory areas.
+Memory allocation is a deep topic, This is an overly simplified explanation of the two main memory areas.

 ## Default JVM stack size